thanos-io/thanos/docs/quick-tutorial.md

 ## Querier/Query

-Now that we have setup the Sidecar for one or more Prometheus instances, we want to use Thanos's global [Query Layer](components/query.md) to evaluate PromQL queries against all instances at once.
+Now that we have setup Sidecar for one or more Prometheus instances, we want to use Thanos's global [Query Layer](components/query.md) to evaluate PromQL queries against all instances at once.

 The Querier component is stateless and horizontally scalable, and can be deployed with any number of replicas.
-Once connected to the Sidecars, it automatically detects which Prometheus servers need to be contacted for a given PromQL query.
+Once connected to Thanos Sidecar, it automatically detects which Prometheus servers need to be contacted for a given PromQL query.

 Thanos Querier also implements Prometheus's official HTTP API and can thus be used with external tools such as Grafana.
 It also serves a derivative of Prometheus's UI for ad-hoc querying and checking the status of the Thanos stores.